LSSTDESC/TXPipe/docs/src/file_types.rst

 Map Files
 ---------

 Various TXPipe stages generate maps of different kinds.
 They are stored in HDF5 files.
-An overview is here: :ref:`Maps`, and individual map types are described here:
+An overview is here: :ref:`Map Files`, and individual map types are described here:

 - :ref:`Mask`
 - :ref:`Source Maps`